 Why do I need an Agreement to Lease?

-An Agreement to Lease is signed as part of negotiations for a lease.
-It usually contains conditions or requirements to be met before the actual lease starts, such as completion of fit-out works or renovations, obtaining third-party consents (eg, building consents) or the existing tenant moving out.
-Once these conditions are met, a more detailed and formal lease (known as a ‘deed of lease’) is signed.
+Once the conditions in an Agreement to Lease are met, a more detailed and formal lease (known as a ‘deed of lease’) is signed.
 The Agreement to Lease sets out the key terms of the lease and creates a binding obligation on both parties to sign the deed of lease if the conditions are met.
 If the conditions are not met (or not met in the agreed timeframe), the parties are not committed to signing the deed of lease.

 Without an Agreement to Lease, any discussions about fit-out works, renovations or key lease terms may not be enforceable.
 It gives both parties certainty.